PacketAnglers/Hello_ACT/README.md

 ## Setting up the Tools Server node

-There is a tools-sertver included with the lab.
-It allows you to run VSCode inside of a container within the lab.
+There is a tools-server node included with the lab.
+It allows you to run VSCode as a container within the lab.
 From the tools-server node you can:

 - Modify the AVD data model
 - Generate configs and docs
 - Push configs to switches via eAPI
 - Push configs via CVP

+### Running tools-server for the first time

-The first time you start a lab you will need install AVD and set up ZSH.
+The first time you start a lab you will need install AVD and set up ZSH (z-shell).
 Follow instructions [here](ACT/tools-server.md).

 After install AVD and ZSH, you can start the shell by typing: